Asmi1108/Heavenly_Bites/README.md

 ## 🌟 Features:

-- 🍰 Product Showcase: Explore a variety imagery.
+- 🍰 Product Showcase: Explore a variety of imagery.
 - 💬 Customer Testimonials: Hear from customers!
 - 📱 Responsive Design: Optimized for desktops and tablets (pending mobile navbar).